aglushkov/paypal-rest-api/README.md

 PaypalAPI::AuthorizedPayments.capture(authorization_id)

 # After payment was captured, we can refund it
-PaypalAPI::CapturedPayments.refund(capture_id, body: payload, headers: headers).body
+PaypalAPI::CapturedPayments.refund(capture_id, body: payload, headers: headers)

 # Use this APIs to register/actualize PayPal Webhooks
 PaypalAPI::Webhooks.list